South Korea urges U.S. to delay military drills in nod to North ahead of Olympics

 This year, North Korean leader Kim Jong Un conducted his most powerful nuclear test to date, as well as his first three intercontinental ballistic missile launches — the last of which Pyongyang claimed could reach anywhere in the U.S.

 For a moment it appeared that security concerns might keep athletes away.
-Nikki Haley, the U.S. ambassador to the U.N., indicated that participation by American athletes was undecided, calling it an "open question."
+Nikki Haley, the U.S. ambassador to the U.N., initially indicated that whether American athletes would participate was undecided, calling it an "open question."
 Soon after the White House stated that U.S. athletes would attend.

 Moon downplayed concerns about Olympics security in the interview with NBC News and expressed his wish to see North Korea participate.
 It remains unclear whether any North Korean athletes will do so, though two figure skaters have qualified.